chris-armstrong/dynaglue/README.md

 ## Benefits

-* Adds a rigourous model that makes it easy to implement numerous single-table patterns
+* Adds a rigorous model that makes it easy to implement numerous single-table patterns
 * Simple, Mongo-like interface to update and query your data
 * Easy to use query and filter expression syntax
 * Supports most of the DynamoDB functionality